IntersectMBO/plutus/doc/marlowe/tutorials/marlowe-data.rst

 The Marlowe data types
 ======================

-This tutorial formally introduces Marlowe as used above, a Haskell data type, as used above, well as used above, presenting the different types used by the model, and discussing a number of assumptions about the infrastructure in which contracts will be run.
+This tutorial formally introduces Marlowe as a Haskell data type, as well as presenting the different types used by the model, and discussing a number of assumptions about the infrastructure in which contracts will be run.
+It also introduces *Extended Marlowe* which we use for describing *contract templates* in Marlowe.

 The code that we describe here comes from the Haskell modules `SemanticsTypes.hs <https://github.com/input-output-hk/marlowe/blob/master/src/Language/Marlowe/SemanticsTypes.hs>`_ ,
 `Semantics.hs <https://github.com/input-output-hk/marlowe/blob/master/src/Language/Marlowe/Semantics.hs>`_